MatthewDGilbert/DR_Foraging_Behavior/plots/README.md

 ## Supplemental Information

 **Figure S1:** Map of the Dominican Republic, with La Altagracia, Punta Cana, with the boundaries of the study area marked.

+**Figure S2:** Box plot showing the stratification of foraging height within the canopy for each focal species.
+Each point represents the height at which the foraging attack occurred.

 ## Plot Components